 CHR’s precautions to protect our patients and staff from COVID-19

 In formulating a maximally protective policy for patients as well as staff, CHR is following policies formulated by the CDC, state and city governments, and hospitals.
 These policies include the use of personal protective equipment (PPE), limiting who can visit the center, rotating staff members to reduce exposure, and implementing other risk-mitigation procedures.
 Some of these policies, in place since mid-March at CHR, exceed the steps for IVF center reopening as recommended by ASRM and SART in late April.
-Learn more about CHR’s safety precautions here.
+We have been constantly updating our procedures as new evidence or guidelines become available.
+Learn more about CHR’s current safety precautions here.

 Don’t lose hope!